Requirements for the Biology Major

 BIOL/NS&B 252 - Cell Biology of the Neuron BIOL 358 - Neurobiology of Movement

-BIOL/NS&B 254 - Comparative Animal Behavior BIOL/NS&B 360 - Calderwood Seminar in Public Writing: Neuroplasticity and the Brain
+BIOL/NS&B 254 - Comparative Animal Behavior BIOL/NS&B 360 - Neuroplasticity and Neurogenesis in Health and Disease: Molecules, Cells, and Circuits

 BIOL/NS&B 299 - Waves, Brains, and Music BIOL 373 - Exploring the Brain-Body Interface: The Neuroscience of Basic Survival